Skip to Content

 Along with incredible beaches, Cyprus is heaven for diving and snorkeling enthusiasts

-Explore Limassol old town and promenade
+Explore Limassol's old town and promenade

 The romantic old town area of Limassol is a beautiful part of Cyprus to discover

 Take a gander around Limassol’s historic center, known for having one of the oldest fishing ports in the city.
-We loved taking in the colonial-style buildings, meandering cobblestone paths, and famous medieval castle.
+We loved taking in the colonial-style buildings, meandering cobblestone paths, and the famous medieval castle.
 The square outside the castle is a bustling marketplace, full of tea shops and coffeehouses where you could lose yourself for hours.
 Also, check out the busy shopping streets and pick up some local goods, like wine, olive oil, honey, and leather.

 Tomb of the Kings in Paphos